 I buy a lot of whole chickens these days because it’s much easier to find pastured chickens in whole form than in parts.
-As a result, I’m always trying to come up with new gluten-free chicken recipes that use a whole chicken.
+As a result, I’m always trying to come up with new recipes that use a whole chicken.

 If I plan to serve the chicken whole, I roast him, using Ina’s trusted roasting techniques.
 But if I plan to harvest the cooked chicken meat and shred or chop it for casseroles or soups, I usually stick him in the crock pot.
 Either way, I always use the leftover bones for chicken stock.
 (See how to make chicken stock.)